robertmassaioli/setdown/README.markdown

 Author: [Robert Massaioli][6]
 Created in: 2015

+## Installation Steps

+If you just want to install setdown then you just need to make sure that you have Haskell and Cabal installed and then:

+    cabal install setdown

+This works because [setdown is on hackage][7]!

 ## What is setdown and how does it work?

 Setdown is a command line tool for line based set operations.
 To use setdown you write a "setdown